MyPetORG/MyPet-Wiki/pages/experience.md

 ## The normal Way

 The normal way aka `Default` is the default way the experience part is calculated.
-When <font color="Coral">MyPet.LevelSystem.CalculationMode</font> is set to `default` all *MyPet*s will level up like normal players would level up like in [Minecraft Pre-Snapshot 12w23a](http://www.minecraftwiki.net/wiki/Experience#Pre-Snapshot_12w23a).
+When <font color="Coral">MyPet.LevelSystem.CalculationMode</font> is set to `default` all pets will level up like normal players would level up like in [Minecraft Pre-Snapshot 12w23a](http://www.minecraftwiki.net/wiki/Experience#Pre-Snapshot_12w23a).

 ## JavaScript